Nithivarn-Reddy/Redactor/README.md

     This method checks whether the actual readFiles method of the project1.py is returning correct data when I pass certain     patterns.

 #### test_redact_names(sampledata):
     This method is testing the functionality of the redact_names of project1.py.
-I am passing in a List of String containing     just the person names and checking whether the method is returning any data or not.
+I am passing in a List of String containing     just the person names and checking whether the method is returning any data and it is correctly redacting the names or       not.

+#### test_redact_dates(sampledata):
+     This method is testing the functionality of the redact_dates of project1.py.
+I am passing in a List of String                containing just the date formats and checking whether the method is returning any data and it is correctly redacting        the dates provided in the sample data.

+#### test_redact_genders(sampledata):
+      This method is testing the functionality of the redact_genders of project1.py.
+I am passing in a List of String             containing just the gender names and checking whether the method is returning any data and it is correctly redacting         the genders.

+#### test_redact_concept(sampledata,concept):
+       This method is testing the functionality of the redact_concept of project1.py.
+I am passing in a List of String              containing a sentence and the concept which the function it needs to search for.
+I am checking whether the method            is returning any data and len(redacted_sentences) is not zero.

-#### test_redact_
+#### test_redact_stats(capsys):
+        I am testing whether stats is printing out its data to the correct stream or not, by calling stats('stdout') and checking if an empty string is printed in the stdout.